 Identification of Excess Personal Property

 The federal government owns almost $2 trillion of personal property.
-This includes office furniture, scientific equipment, industrial machinery, and other items.
+This includes information technology (IT), office furniture, scientific equipment, industrial machinery, and other items.
 The Federal Personal Property Management Act of 2018, Public Law (P.L.)
 115-419 [pdf] requires agencies to use GSA guidance to assess the utilization and ongoing need for personal property.

 The ICPM has developed an Agency Asset Management Guide to identify the policy and guidance deemed most pertinent to our Federal agency asset management programs.
-The guide is frequently reviewed and updated by the ICPM membership and is available here.
+The guide is periodically reviewed and updated by the ICPM membership and is available here.